sandialabs/pvOps/docs/pages/installation.rst

 NLTK data
 ----------

-Functions in the text package relies on the "punkt" dataset for the nltk package.
+Functions in the text package rely on the "punkt" dataset from the nltk package.
 After proper installation of pvops, run the commands::

     >>> import nltk